Abelink23/pyIACOB/README.md

   - tables/
   - tmp/

-3. Put the included file *ALL_OBs_n4+.txt* inside the tables folder.
+3. The file snr_gaps.txt needed in the spec.py should be located under lists/

-NOTE: For mist.py to work, drop me an email and I will send you the needed files (~600mb)
+NOTE: For the actual models needed in models.py to work,
+      drop me an email and I will send you the needed files (~700mb)

 # Overview of the modules: